silnrsi/wstr/src/content/docs/topics/writingsystems/cldr-and-sldr.md

 ### The LDML API

-SLDR information is primarily accessed and utilized by applications via the [LDML API][ldmlapi].
+SLDR information is primarily accessed and utilized by applications via the [LDML API][ldml-api].
 This API also utilizes and distributes `langtags.json`.

 Here are some examples of how the LDML API is used:
 - [https://ldml.api.sil.org/lld][ldml-api-ex] will return the lld.xml file from the Release version of the SLDR